EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

  // Possibly after chain verification, the Client adds AUTH_CRED_RS
  // to the set of its trusted peer authentication credentials,
- // relying on the AS as trusted provider
+ // relying on AS as trusted provider

     |                                  |                              |
     |  Token upload to /authz-info     |                              |